kimcharlie25/Petshop/MESSENGER_REDIRECT_FIX.md

 3. Order is created in database
 4. Order details are copied to clipboard
 5. Browser navigates to Messenger with pre-filled message
+   - **Receipt URL is included in message if uploaded**
+   - Recipient can click link to view receipt image
 6. User confirms order in Messenger

 ## Alternative Solutions Considered